gldeng/universe/core_en.md

 Classical energy is the result of observer classicalization of quantum energy, manifested as measurable energy forms in the physical world:

-- **Kinetic Energy**: Classical manifestation of an object's motion state
+- **Kinetic Energy**: Classical manifestation of object motion states
-- **Potential Energy**: Classical manifestation of positional relationships
+- **Potential Energy**: Classical manifestation of position relationships
-- **Various Energy Forms**: Electromagnetic energy, nuclear energy, etc., all different manifestations of classicalized quantum energy
+- **Various Forms of Energy**: Electromagnetic energy, nuclear energy, etc., all are different manifestations of classicalized quantum energy

 #### 5. Conversion Relationship Between Classical and Quantum Energy

-Classical energy and quantum energy are unified in the binary framework:
+Classical energy and quantum energy are unified in the dualistic framework:

 $`
 E_{\text{Total}} = E_{\text{Classical}} + E_{\text{Entanglement}} = h \cdot (f_{\text{Classical}} + f_{\text{Entanglement}})